The length spectrum of holomorphic quadratic differential metrics: Chains of a Liouville current

+In \cite{bankovic2018marked}, the authors showed that if the geodesic currents of two flat cone metrics are the same, then the set of good chains are automatically the same and we could build an isometry between two metrics.
+The crucial point is whether cone angles are the same for two metrics, so there is no need to compute the cone angle.

-In the previous section, we already know how to compute cone angles by good chains.
+But in our case, we need to know whether the cone angle is an integer multiple of $\pi$.
+In the previous section, we already saw how to compute cone angles from good chains.
 But it's not easy to distinguish good chains among all chains because the Liouville current does not directly give the information about $\Gts$.
-We need to consider a kind of chains with weaker restriction.
+We turn to consider more general chains.
 We say a chain $\underline{x}$ is \textit{approximated} by a sequence of chains $\underline{x}^{(k)}, k\in\N$ if for any $i$, the sequence $x^{(k)}_i,x^{(k)}_{i+1}$ converges to $x_i,x_{i+1}$ as $k\to\infty$.
 A chain is called \textit{approachable} if it can be approximated by uncountably many distinct sequences of chains such that any two chains (possibly in different sequences) are perfectly interlaced.

-From the construction of good chains in \textsection 2.2, all good chains are approachable.
+In \textsection\ref{computation_section}, we talk about how to construct good chains from a given cone point, and this method could also be used to contruct a sequnce of approximating chains.
+Moreover, we can construct uncountably many such sequences, so good chains are approachable.

-\begin{lemma} For an approachable chain $\underline{x}$, if we apply the computation method in \textsection 2.2, then $\lim_{n\to\infty}\frac{R(n)}{n}\pi$ gives the cone angle of a cone point. \end{lemma} \begin{proof} Recall that the computation method is to analyze the relative position of points in the chain, which actually reflects the property of the sequence of unit vectors.
+\begin{lemma} For an approachable chain $\underline{x}$, if we apply the computation method in \textsection\ref{computation_section}, then $\lim_{n\to\infty}\frac{R(n)}{n}\pi$ still gives the cone angle of a cone point. \end{lemma} \begin{proof} Recall that the computation method is based on the property that every two adjacent geodesic rays form an angle $\pi$ at the cone point.
 Thus, it suffices to show that an approachable chain is also generated by a sequence of vectors $\underline{v}=(\ldots,v_0,v_1,\ldots)$ such that the angle between $v_i$ and $v_{i+1}$ is $\pi$.

-Since there are only countably many chains that are not good chains, there must exist an approximating sequence of chains $\underline{x}^{(k)}$, which consists of good chains.
-By proposition \ref{interlaced}, all these chains give the same unique cone point $p$.
-Thus, every chain is generated by a sequence of vectors $\underline{v}^{(k)}$ in $T_p\Tilde{S}$.
-As $k\to\infty$, $\underline{v}^{(k)}$ converges to a sequence of vectors, which exactly generates the chain $\underline{x}$ by the continuity of $\partial:\Gsigma\to\Gs$. \end{proof}
+Since $\underline{x}$ is approximated by uncountably many sequences and there are only countably many chains that are not good chains, there must exist an approximating sequence which only consists of good chains.
+By Proposition \ref{interlaced}, all these chains correspond to the same unique cone point $p$.
+Thus, every chain is generated by a sequence of vectors $\underline{v}^{(k)}$ in $T_p\tilde{S}$.
+As $k\to\infty$, $\underline{v}^{(k)}$ converges to a sequence of vectors and every adjacent pair of vectors forms an angle $\pi$.
+By continuity of $\partial:\Gsigma\to\Gs$, the sequence of vectors generates exactly the chain $\underline{x}$. \end{proof}